Article 10A.

 § 115C-174.18.
 Opportunity to take Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT).

-Every student in the eighth through tenth grades who has completed Algebra I or who is in the last month of Algebra I shall be given an opportunity to take a version of either the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) or the PLAN precursor test to the ACT, at the discretion of the local school administrative unit, one time at no cost to the student.
+Every student in the eighth through tenth grades who has completed Algebra I or who is in the last month of Algebra I shall be given an opportunity to take a version of either the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) or the PreACT test, at the discretion of the local school administrative unit, one time at no cost to the student.
+A student receiving instruction through a home school, as provided by Part 3 of Article 39 of this Chapter, shall be eligible to participate in testing as provided in G.S.
+115C-565.1.
 The maximum amount of State funds used for this purpose shall be the cost of the PSAT/NMSQT.
 (1989, c.
 752, s.
-77(a); 2005‑154, s.
-1; 2013‑360, s.
-8.27(c); 2013‑363, s.
-3.18.)
+77(a); 2005-154, s.
+1; 2013-360, s.
+8.27(c); 2013-363, s.
+3.18; 2023-134, s.
+7.75(a).)

 § 115-174.19: Repealed by Session Laws 1993 (Reg.
 Sess., 1994), c.
 677, s.
 5.